fuzzwizard/blog.mitchsmall.io/src/posts/var-bad-const-good.md

 ---
-title: Friends Don't Let Friends Write `var`
+title: Explaining Const and Let
 layout: post.pug
 collection: posts
-date:
+date: 2016-11-6
 draft: true
 ---

-When I was first confronted by the expansive (and frankly overwhelming) featureset of ES6, I saw one change in particular as the most fundamental: `const` and `let`.
+When I was first confronted by the expansive (and frankly overwhelming) featureset of ES6, I saw one change in particular as the most fundamental: `const` and `let`. `var` was no longer the only keyword I needed to know to make my variables real.
+I was at once struck with a great bafflement and a yearning -- a yearning to know _why_.

 # How they work